mjskay/metabayes/README.md

 ## Example

-Consider the following typical approach (without metajags) for JAGS model specification for a simple linear regression, which uses a character string to specify the model:
+Consider the following typical approach (without metabayes) for JAGS model specification for a simple linear regression, which uses a character string to specify the model:

 ```r